laurashen/data-science-sequencing.github.io/lectures/lecture15.md

 $$

 ### <a id='shortcomings'></a>Shortcomings of naive splitting
-This sounds reasonable, but it can fail spectacularly, as illustrated by the following example.
+While naive read splitting sounds reasonable, it can fail spectacularly as illustrated by the following example.

 <div class="fig figcenter fighighlight">
   <img src="/assets/lecture15/transcripts_ABBC.png" width="50%">